 Red Cross packages were withheld from the POWs and the Japanese raided them for canned meats, canned milk, cigarettes, and chocolate.
 These items were seen by the POWs in the camp offices.
 The clothing and shoes sent for POW use were also appropriated by the Japanese.

 On July 30, B-29s bombed Miyazu.
 Since the bombing run ran over the camp, two POWs were killed.
 About two weeks later, a massive air raid on the town took place and lasted all night until it ended about midday.

 Charles remained in the camp until he was liberated on September 2, 1945.
 He was returned to the Philippines for medical treatment.
+He returned to the U.S. on the U.S.S.
+Storm King which sailed around October 2 for Hawaii.
+It arrived there on October 15 and sailed the next day.
+The ship arrived in San Francisco on October 18, and the former POWs were taken to Letterman General Hospital.
 He returned to Ohio and was discharged on November 11, 1945.
 He spent the rest of his life in Ohio and passed away on March 4, 1968.